dlab-berkeley/python-data-from-web/2_HTML_CSS/2_HTML_notes.md

 > (Hint: There will be multiple solutions for each)
 >
 > 1. The entire table
-> 2. Just the row containing "Kurstin McCoy"
+> 2. Just the row containing "Kurtis McCoy"
 > 3. Just the elements containing first names

 > #### Exercises 2